Natural resource lands

 » Read the Natural Areas Rules Sign

 In addition to planning for and managing ecological and working resource lands, the Natural Resource Lands Program helps coordinate the acquisition of future King County working resource and ecological properties that further implement the goals of the Natural Lands Program.
-The acquisition process is guided by programmatic plans for ecological and working resource sites, the King County Open Space System plan, and models developed for the Greenprint for King County.
+The acquisition process is guided by programmatic plans for ecological and working resource sites, the King County Open Space System plan, and the Land Conservation Work Plan.

 Stewardship and volunteer opportunities